Queue-Fair/react/README.md

 If everything is configured correctly, this will start a new Emulator if one is not already running, and you will see the React Native out-of-the-box webapp appear eventually.
 If you find you need to install any additional packages with `npm install`, you will need to restart Metro (CTRL-C to quit) in the other window before trying again, and if you are building for iOS, you'll need to do a `pod install` in the `QueueFairDemo/ios` folder too.

 **5.** Using your favourite text editor, open App.js within the app folder you have just created.
+This file may be named App.tsx instead.
 Try changing some of the displayed text, and saving.
 Metro should pick up your changes and apply them automatically - if not, on Windows you need

 ```
 npm install --save-dev sane